A look at the Alex Smith years, and The Northern Light fanzine.

 They then 30 minutes in, proceeded to park the bus.
 2-0 up, playing at home, against a Forest team that would eventually be relegated.
 So ‘boring boring Arsenal’ wasn’t just a bit of football banter.
 George Graham’s teams were horrible to watch.

 Update: After posting this I bumped into Graham Hunter’s interview with Charlie Nicholas.
 Highly recommended listening. www.grahamhunter.tv/category/the-big-interview/.
 The rest of his work is also outstanding.

 Why the bottle of Becks in the illustration?
 Whenever Gordon Reid drew ‘Champagne Charlie’ in The Northern Light fanzine, he invariably had a bottle of Becks in his hand.
+It was never the main part of the joke, it was never explained, it was just there.
 I always thought it incredibly funny.
 Cheers Gordon!

 And the Mimms, Gillhaus, Charlie goal. www.youtube.com/watch?v=QFhbeK_vu2M

 Jim Leighton versus Theo Snelders, who was best?

 “These guys have contacts in Dubai and one of them had asked if it would be possible for Ed Sheeran to play there and they then asked me.